William E Gladstone. PM 1868-74, 1880-85, 86, 1892-94.

 Richard Smith, a Skelton labourer, was convicted for maliciously damaging a door, the property of Noah House, Innkeeper of Skelton.

-The licence of this public house in Skelton was transferred from Thomas Andrews to Richardson Dixon.
+The licence of this public house in Skelton was transferred from Thomas Andrew to Richardson Dixon.

 Richard Dixon, a Skelton Innkeeper, was convicted for allowing Charles Dunning and others to be drunk and disorderly on his licensed premises.

 In this year Bank Holidays were introduced by Government Act and Trade Unions legalised.
 In addition to the traditional Good Friday and Christmas Day, there were originally 4, Easter Monday, Whit Monday, August Bank Holiday Monday and Boxing Day.